tupperward/blog/content/posts/adventures-in-labbing.md

 Throw 'em a fake and a finagle they'll never know you're just a bagel

-`kubectl create -f staging-issuer`
+`kubectl create -f prod-issuer.yaml`

 Razzle dazzle 'em and they'll beg you for moooooooooore![^link]

 ## Mr. Cellophane Is Objectively Better

-Ok, so now we have a staging-issuer and a cluster-issuer.
-These will manage our certificate requests as we set up our ingress.
-We set up two so we don't ping our domain accidentally by fucking up too much at first.
-Once we know the cert is being applied we can just swap over to the prod-issuer and get the for-real one.
+Ok, so now we have a staging-issuer and a prod-issuer.
+Both of these are ClusterIssuer resources, so any project you call out with these on your cluster will get their requested certs.
+These ClusterIssuers will manage our certificate requests as we set up our ingresses.
+We set up two different Issuers so we don't ping the production ACME url too many times and get our domain blocked.
+Once we know the cert is being applied we can just swap over to the prod-issuer and get the for-real one, but to start it's always best to go with staging.

 Here's what my [repcal](https://repcal.tupperward.net) site's Ingress resource looks like.
 Note the annotation and TLS sections.